aws-samples/aws-iot-twinmaker-samples/src/libs/scene_utils/README.md

 ## 2. CESIUM `samples/cesium_sample/sample.ts`

-Automates the Cesium Ion pipeline to export directly to IoT TwinMaker.
+Automates the Cesium Ion pipeline to convert 3D assets to 3D Tiles and upload directly to IoT TwinMaker.

-1. Upload your 3D asset to Cesium and wait for it to perform a tiling optimization.
+1. Upload your 3D asset to Cesium and wait for it to perform the conversion to a 3D Tiles tileset.
+2. Create an archive for the tileset to prepare for download.
+3. Download archive for tileset.
-2. Export the tileset directly to your workspace's S3 bucket.
+4. Upload tileset to your TwinMaker workspace S3 bucket.
-3. Create/edit a TwinMaker scene with the 3D tileset
+5. Create/edit a TwinMaker scene with the 3D tileset.

 ### Prerequisites